maflcko/b-c-gui-translations-review/reviews/gl_ES.md

         <source>Wallet is &lt;b&gt;encrypted&lt;/b&gt; and currently &lt;b&gt;unlocked&lt;/b&gt;</source>
         <translation>A carteira está &lt;b&gt;encrypted&lt;/b&gt; e actualmente &lt;b&gt;desbloqueada&lt;/b&gt;</translation>

 YES
-The translation is partly untranslated and mixes English with Galician.
-The word "encrypted" should be translated into Galician as "cifrada".
-Additionally, "actualmente" should be "actualmente" or "de momento" (both are correct, but "actualmente" is fine).
-The rest is correct.
+The word "encrypted" is not translated into Galician; this is an untranslated term.
+For Galician ('gl_ES'), "wallet" is correctly translated as "carteira", "currently" as "actualmente" (not "actualmente" with a c in Galician), and "encrypted" should be translated as "cifrada" or "encriptada".

 Correct translation:
 A carteira está &lt;b&gt;cifrada&lt;/b&gt; e actualmente &lt;b&gt;desbloqueada&lt;/b&gt;
 ```
 </details>

+Number of issues: 6.